 A big difference among toddler formulas is the sugar content.
 Toddler and children’s formulas all add sweeteners in various forms and amounts to make it palatable for children.
 But, look at the amount of and source of sugar because it is often high in added sugar.
 Look for options with the lower amount of added sugar, and the lowest percentage daily value (DV) of sugar.

-As an added bonus, look for formulas that include beneficial nutrients that are not required to be included in formulas, such as omega 3’s and fiber.
+As an added bonus, look for baby and toddler formulas that include beneficial nutrients that are not required to be included in formulas, such as omega 3’s and fiber.
 Omega 3’s are key for brain development, that help promote concentration and memory.
 Fiber is great for developing gut microbiome, pooping, and eventually heart health.